Iceland car rental Show menu

 Domestic beer (from a restaurant)

-Information from numbeo.com - based on currency conversion rates as of 01/12/2022
+Information from numbeo.com - based on currency conversion rates as of 01/08/2025.

-Why is food in Iceland so expensive?
+Why is Food in Iceland So Expensive?

 Given the cold, arctic climate, the growing season for the restricted amount of crops that thrive in Iceland is limited.
-This means that much of the food you will encounter in Iceland will have been either grown in greenhouses or imported from other countries, such as Germany, Norway, the U.S. and the UK.
+This means that much of the food you will encounter in Iceland will have been either grown in greenhouses or imported from other countries, such as Germany, Norway, the U.S., and the UK.
 Naturally, the high costs and tariffs that are associated with this are passed on to the consumer.

 The small size of the market and the tax system are important factors that influence food prices.
-VAT on food is up to 24% and since the market is very small, importers of wheat can´t negotiate the same price per ton of wheat as an importer in the UK can.
+VAT on food is up to 24% and since the Icelandic market is very small, importers of wheat can´t negotiate the same price per ton of wheat as an importer in the UK can.

-If you’re currently thinking about touring Iceland to enjoy the different cuisines that are available, why not hire a car so that you are in complete control of your itinerary and plans.
+If you’re currently thinking about touring Iceland to enjoy the different cuisines that are available, why not hire a car so that you are in complete control of your itinerary and plans?

 A delicious hot dog with onions and sauce from Iceland